rspamd/rspamd.com/doc/modules/arc.md

 selector = "myselector";
 ~~~

-... and populate the named hash with ARC keys; for example the following Lua script could be run with `redis-cli --eval`:
+... and populate the hash with the ARC keys.
+For example, you can run the following Lua script using `redis-cli --eval`:

 ~~~lua
 local key = [[-----BEGIN PRIVATE KEY-----